 World’s Best Donuts

-Upon recommendation from the clerk at Naniboujou, we decided to stop in Grand Marais.
+Upon recommendation from the clerk at Naniboujou, we decided to stop in Grand Marais (Minnesota).
 We drove in and saw a sign for the World’s Best Donuts and a long line.
 We went through and got an assortment.

 And the sign is completely true.
 It was the best donut I’ve ever had.
 We were immediately sad we may never have these again.
 The plain cake and the raspberry jelly-filled were so good.
 My mouth is watering while I type this.